 “A Busy Life Makes Prayer Harder, But Prayer Makes a Busy Life Easier.“

-We never know when our last Prayer would be.
-So, make the most of it and offer every Salaah as if it will be the previous Salaah may be.
+We never know when our last Prayer will be.
+So, make the most of it and offer every Salaah as if it will be the previous Salah may be.

 Regardless of the severity and seriousness of the disease, daily prayers have to be observed at the prescribed times.
-If a sick person cannot perform all the articles of Prayer, he may perform only those he can.
+If a sick person cannot perform all the Prayer articles, he may perform only those he can.

 May Allah SWT protect us from all diseases.
 And Give Fast recovery and Health to all sick people around the world.
 AMEEN.